 The windows faced the street.
 We saw people shouting, "Let our children go!"
 In the next cell there was a man who screamed violently, he had problems with his leg.
 They could not call an ambulance for three days.
 So he broke down and started shouting out the window so that people could hear him.
 But the police officer opened the door (you could hear it well) and began to beat him with the words: “Bitch, knead your ass, now I’ll push your blood back into your ass”.

 If there was an opportunity to somehow punish those people, I would gladly do it.
 All this divided life into “before” and “after”.
-I used to want to enter the Ministry of Internal Affairs, be a police officer, protect people, human rights, but after I was there, the desire disappeared.
-Now I just want to leave this country, take all my relatives and friends, so as not to stay here.
+Earlier I wanted to enter the Ministry of Internal Affairs, be a police officer, protect people, human rights, but after I was there, the desire was gone.
+Now I just want to leave this country, take all my family and friends, so as not to stay here.

 ⚡️ Beaten with ten men, threatened to 'let go in a circle', put on their knees